Most days we cruise through life not sparing a thought to where the many inventions in our life come from.

 Bemused by the way the flask had not smashed into a hundred pieces on impact, Édouard stooped down to take a closer look.

-Upon inspection the chemist realized that it had recently contained plastic cellulose nitrate and that this had coated the inside of the flask, thus keeping it from shattering upon impact.
+Upon inspection the chemist realized that it had recently contained plastic cellulose nitrate and that this had coated the inside of the glass flask, thus keeping it from shattering upon impact.

 Inspired by this mere mishap, Édouard Bénédictus went on to invent Safety Glass, something used on a mass-global level even today.